University of Botswana Stadium

 University of Botswana Stadium is a multi-use stadium in Gaborone, Botswana, owned by the University of Botswana.
 It is used mostly for football matches and serves as the home stadium of Uniao Flamengo Santos F.C.
 The stadium holds 8,500 people.
-It is located across the road from the Botswana Cricket Association Ovals.
+It is located across the road from the two grounds (Oval 1 and Oval 2) of the Botswana Cricket Association Oval.